-Community Hospital Anderson offers state-of-the-art cancer services to allow patients to receive the treatment they need, close to home.
-Each patient is treated by staff they quickly come to know and trust, with their personal physician involved in ongoing treatment.
-And, being the close team we are, we strongly encourage family and friends to be present and give support along the way.
+Community Cancer Care offers state-of-the-art cancer services enabling patients in our community to receive the treatment they need, close to home.
+Patients are treated by staff they quickly come to know and trust, with their personal physician involved in ongoing treatment.
+As a close team, we strongly encourage family and friends to be present and give support along the way.

-The Madison County Cancer Care Center provides treatment for all types of cancer and blood disorders in adults.
+We provide treatment for all types of cancer and blood disorders in adults.
 Care is coordinated with your physicians to determine the best treatment methods, based on your personal needs and the type of cancer you have.
-If you require surgery, we'll be part of the process and provide the follow-up treatment and support you need.
+If you require surgery, we will be part of the process and provide the follow-up treatment and support you need.